Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 ## Relativistic and Electromagnetic Molecular Dynamics Simulation for Nanoscale Phenomena ##

 As "Open Internet Access by Molecular Dynamics Simulations", a couple of various codes are shown in https://github.com/Mtanaka77/, which are "Relativistic and Electromagnetic Molecular Dynamics Simulation for Nanoscale Phenomena", "Large-scale Electromagnetic Particle-in-Cell Simulation", and "SIESTA on Vector-Parallel Clusters".
 This page is discussed on the relativistic and nanoscale molecular dynamics simulations, Computer Physics Communications (2019, Ref.
 1).
-Please visit other pages other than this "Relativistic and Electromagnetic Molecular Dynamics Simulation" to be shown below.
+Please visit other pages other than this "Relativistic and Electromagnetic Molecular Dynamics Simulation".

 ### Molecular Dynamics Simulation: CGS Units and Necessary Files ###